 Our commitment to your well-being is exemplified in our Road Scholar Assurance Plan.
 Whether you are on a program in the United States or abroad, every Road Scholar participant automatically receives this coverage.
 Designed specifically for Road Scholars, our plan provides 24-hour assistance in the event of an emergency and insurance for emergency medical evacuation, if the need arises.

 Millions of people travel each year.
 If you attend a program, the odds are in your favor that you will have an enjoyable and incident-free program.
-However, certain risks — from natural disasters to accidents, crime, outbreaks of illness, insect-borne and other infectious diseases, terrorism and other unforeseen events — are inherent in travel.
+However, certain risks — from natural disasters to accidents, crime, outbreaks of illness, insect-borne and other infectious diseases, environmental risks to health, terrorism and other unforeseen events — are inherent in travel.
 While such occurrences are beyond our control, we make substantial efforts to be prepared for such possibilities.
 Participants are encouraged to review the safety and travel information provided by the U.S. Department of State’s travel site at www.travel.state.gov to learn about current security issues, travel advisories and warnings, recent embassy notices, and other helpful destination-specific information.
-By enrolling in a program, you agree to assume responsibility for your own health, safety and welfare and acknowledge that Road Scholar cannot guarantee your safety at any time.
+By enrolling in a program, you agree to assume responsibility for your own health, safety, and welfare and acknowledge that Road Scholar cannot guarantee your safety or health at any time.